Cambodia: Music

-Traditional Cambodian music dates back as far as the Khmer Empire.
+Traditional Cambodian music dates back as far as the Khmer empire.

 Popular music is performed with western style instruments or a mixture of traditional and western instruments.
 Dance music is composed in particular styles for social dances.
 The music of crooner Sinn Sisamouth, Ros Sereysothea, and Pen Ran from the 1960s to the 1970s is considered to be the classic pop music of Cambodia.
-During the Khmer Rouge revolution, some singers of the 1960s and 1970s were murdered, starved to death, or overwork to death by the Khmer Rouge.
+During the Khmer Rouge revolution, some singers of the 1960s and 1970s were murdered, starved to death, or overworked to death by the Khmer Rouge.

-In the 1980s, Keo Surath, (a refugee resettled in the United States) and others carried on the legacy of the classic singers, sometimes remaking their popular songs.
+In the 1980s, Keo Sarath (a refugee resettled in the United States) and others carried on the legacy of the classic singers, sometimes remaking their popular songs.
 The 1980s and 1990s saw the rise in popularity of kantrum, a music style of the Khmer Surin set to modern instrumentation.

-The Australian hip hop group Astronomy Class has recorded with Kak Channthy, a native-born Cambodian female singer.
+In 2013, the Australian hip hop group Astronomy Class has recorded music with Kak Channthy, a native-born Cambodian female singer.